randomtruffles/Dominion_League/rules.md

 #### IX.
 Dropping Players Mid-Season

 Players dropping out during the season have a significant negative impact on their group.
-Unfortunately, some must drop out, or become inactive and have to be removed by the moderators.
+Unfortunately, some must drop out, or become inactive and have to be removed by the moderators. **By default, players who drop mid-season will be banned from participating in the next 2 League seasons.
+In addition, players who are dropped for being unresponsive must explain their inactivity to a moderator before they may sign up for the League again.** Once dropped from a season, players may not rejoin that season.

 It is difficult to deal with matches that have been played by a player who has dropped because the matches they played and failed to play can have a significant impact on the group standings.
 The following rules are used for dropped players:

 * If the removed player played no games, they are removed and the remaining players play one fewer match.
 If possible, the moderators will replace them with a player from the waiting list.
 * If the removed player played any games, their remaining match results are instead simulated by averaging the average winning percentage of the dropped player and the average losing percentage of their opponent in all games they did play.
 Afterward, all the match results involving the dropped player are scaled by the percentage of their games they actually played.